mkdadche/jen/README.md

 **The below steps should be taken with each of the above repository.**
 ### Python

-FrontEndApplication was build and run on Python 3.11.5.
+DownloadFile application was build and run on Python 3.11.5.

 * Install [Python](https://www.python.org/downloads/)